310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/first_half_p2.md

 {% endbubble %}
 {% bubble Madara %}
-Or, negotiate with the school to rebuild the fountain that’s been broken for so long…
+Or, negotiate with the school to rebuild the fountain that’s been broken for sooo long…

 Making sure to rebuild it all in one night… and making sure to do it in a way that wouldn’t cause any legal problems…